Sliderule-Public/terraform/README.md

 ## Structure
-TL;DR The `/eks-app` directory will be your main focus.
+TL;DR The `/ecs-app` directory will be your main focus.
 It houses all the important terraform files for managing your Modern Logic app's resources.
 The `/shared` directory manages ancillary dependencies for the app directory.
 These resources can be easily substituted for ones that your orginization already manages.
 The `/src` directory is only for modules used by the other two directories.
 You should never have to work directly with anything in this folder.

 Here are the main directories and their purposes:
 - `/shared` - hosts one-time resources that are shared across application deployments, such as AWS ECR repositories, optional Route53 resources, and an ECS service role.
 You should never have to interact with this directory outside of a single one-time `terraform apply` at the beginning of your onboarding.
 - `/ecs-app` - hosts the actual terraform you'll run `terraform apply` in to deploy the Shieldrule application in ECS.
 This directory has *.tf files which handle all the resources required for Shieldrule.
-- `/eks-app` - an alternative to `ecs-app` for those who want to deploy EKS instead.
+- `/eks-app` - DEPRECATED, use `/ecs-app` instead.
+This directory is a deprecated version of `/ecs-app` which deploys Shieldrule in EKS.
+It is no longer maintained.
 - `/src` - contains terraform modules.
 This directory exists to create consistency among all terraform resources deployed, and is used by the `/ecs-app` and `eks-app` directories in the form of module calls.
 You should never have to interact with this directory or any subdirectories inside it.